 Historic Banksia, now housing the Aiken County Historical Museum, will be the hub of the 2017 Aiken Garden Show.
 Vendors from across the Southeast, speakers, an American Rose Society all-arrangement rose show, and the delicious Banksia Bistro will all be on the grounds of this 1930's Winter Colony mansion.
 The tours of ten private gardens, ranging from a century to a decade old, are the Show's highlight.

-Pearl Fryar, an internationally renowned American topiary artist, will be the featured speaker on Saturday, May 20, 2017 from 9:00 am - 10:00 am.
+Pearl Fryar, an internationally renowned American topiary artist, will be the featured speaker on Saturday, May 20, 2017 at 9:00 am.
 Fryar will be lecturing and demonstrating his topiary art.
 He will be available for a book signing after his presentation.

-Join us for an informative and inspiring two days in Aiken, South Carolina.
-Proceeds benefit the Aiken Garden Club Council and will help fund garden related projects for local non-profits as well as helping maintain the historic Doll House in Hopelands Gardens, one of Aiken's garden gems.
+Proceeds from the Aiken Garden Club Council will help fund garden related projects for local non-profits as well as helping maintain the historic Doll House in Hopelands Gardens, one of Aiken's garden gems.
 To learn more about the Doll House, please click here.